reggieofarrell/better-fetch-client/README.md

 - `withRetry`: Whether to enable retry logic.
 - `maxRetries`: Maximum number of retry attempts.
 - `initialDelayMs`: Initial delay in milliseconds before retrying.
+- `name`: The name of the client (to be used in error messages, etc).

-For more details, refer to the constructor definition in the code
+For more details, refer to the constructor definition in the code.

 ### Making Requests